kkew3/sat-minesweeper/README.md

 The virtual games can be used to compare which solver is faster on which type of board.

+## What if error occurs?

+If in the error message,

+- `vboard.BoardNotFoundError` appears:
+  it means that the game board cannot be localized
+- `AssertionError: pyautogui supports only the primary monitor` appears: it means the game board is not placed in the primary monitor
+- `GameWontBeginError` appears:
+  it means the program attempts to click somewhere but the screen does not change

+But since there's no deep learning or the like in the user interface handler code, it's very brittle.
+The above-mentioned error messages are likely to occur in otherwise circumstances as well.

+There are a number of possible causes and solutions:

+- the user interface of freeminesweeper.org changes: although I check and update the code handling the user interface from time to time, still it sometimes occurs;
+  please wait for the next update or play with various parameters in `vboard.py`
+- you are using the Retina display of Mac computers: try scaling your monitor up or down before issuing the running command again;
+- the browser containing the game interface is not placed in the primary monitor: just move it to the primary monitor
+- the browser containing the game interface is not in the front: just put it to the front
+- there are background windows containing distractive contents: try closing as many background windows as possible

+There may also be unlisted causes.

 ## Mechanism

 ### `fullsatsolver`